kitten-science/kitten-scientists/packages/documentation/docs/installation/quick-start.md

     <https://github.com/kitten-science/kitten-scientists/releases/tag/v2.0.0-beta.8>

     This is a release with a familiar version number, that has been designated as a reasonably stable version to use.
-At this time, that is:

 1. The **nightly** release.